Forecasting Commencing Enrolments Under Data Sparsity: A Zero-Shot Time Series Foundation Models Framework for Higher Education Planning: Methodology

 \subsection{Evaluating probabilistic forecasts and calibration diagnostics}

 We evaluated probabilistic forecasts using proper, and ideally strictly proper, scoring rules.
 These loss functions align incentives by ensuring that the expected score is minimised only when the forecaster reports its true predictive distribution \citep{waghmare2025properscoringrulesestimation}.
 Building on the classical foundation for evaluating binary events, we relied on the broader theory of strictly proper scoring rules applicable to both discrete and continuous outcomes \citep{MathesonWinkler1976}.
-This mathematical rigour was important because it ensured that improvements in the metrics reflected genuine gains in predictive performance rather than artefacts of an arbitrary evaluation scheme \citep{GneitingBalabdaouiRaftery2007}.
+This mathematical rigour was important because it ensured that improvements in the metrics reflected genuine gains in predictive performance \citep{GneitingBalabdaouiRaftery2007}.

-For continuous targets, we used the Continuous Ranked Probability Score (CRPS), which is often reported alongside, and contrasted with, the logarithmic score \citep{ArnoldWalzZiegelGneiting2024}.
-CRPS evaluates global fit by comparing the entire predictive cumulative distribution function (CDF), denoted by \(F\), with the realised value \(y\), as shown in Equation~\ref{eq:CRPS}:
+For continuous targets, we used Continuous Ranked Probability Score (CRPS), which is reported alongside, and contrasted with, the logarithmic score \citep{ArnoldWalzZiegelGneiting2024}.
+CRPS evaluates global fit by comparing the entire predictive Cumulative Distribution Function (CDF), denoted by \(F\), with the realised value \(y\), as shown in Equation~\ref{eq:CRPS}:

-Beyond aggregate scores, we assessed distributional reliability using the probability integral transform (PIT).
+Beyond aggregate scores, we assessed distributional reliability using Probability Integral Transform (PIT).
 Under probabilistic calibration, realisations mapped through the predicted CDF should behave as uniform noise and follow a uniform distribution \(\mathcal{U}[0,1]\) \citep{Rosenblatt1952}.
 PIT diagnostics were used to visually detect bias, overconfidence, and under-dispersion, following established practice in econometrics and meteorology \citep{DieboldGuntherTay1998}.
 In addition to significance testing, we reported effect sizes to quantify the \emph{magnitude} of improvement in a way that remained interpretable under data sparsity.
 For point-forecast accuracy, we computed paired differences relative to a reference baseline.